Which place is cheaper, Tallinn or Athens?

 The autumn brings many poeple to Athens as well as Tallinn.
 Most visitors come to Athens for the city's sights and attractions, the shopping scene, and the natural beauty of the area during these months.
 Additionally, the autumn months attract visitors to Tallinn because of the shopping scene and the natural beauty of the area.

 Athens is much warmer than Tallinn in the autumn.
-The temperature in Athens is usually 19°C (67°F) in October, and Tallinn stays around 7°C (44°F).
+The daily temperature in Athens averages around 19°C (67°F) in October, and Tallinn fluctuates around 7°C (44°F).

 People are often attracted to the plentiful sunshine in Athens this time of the year.
 In the autumn, Athens often gets more sunshine than Tallinn.
 Athens gets 206 hours of sunny skies this time of year, while Tallinn receives 92 hours of full sun.

 Athens usually gets less rain in October than Tallinn.
 Athens gets 48 mm (1.9 in) of rain, while Tallinn receives 70 mm (2.8 in) of rain this time of the year.

 Both Tallinn and Athens are popular destinations to visit in the winter with plenty of activities.
 The winter months attract visitors to Athens because of the museums, the shopping scene, and the cuisine.
 Also, the museums, the shopping scene, and the cuisine are the main draw to Tallinn this time of year.

 It's quite cold in Tallinn in the winter.
 In the winter, Athens is much warmer than Tallinn.
 Typically, the winter temperatures in Athens in January average around 10°C (51°F), and Tallinn averages at about -5°C (22°F).